 Horses - Health Certificate _November 2007 (pdf 179kb)

-poultry, day-old chicks and hatching eggs from the states of Indiana and
+exports of live poultry, day-old chicks and hatching eggs from the states of Missouri and Alaska, have been

 Effective January 1, 2015 the following veterinary health certificates will be in effect.